nicarq/sovereign-sdk/examples/demo-rollup/README_CELESTIA.md

 ## What is This?

-This demo shows how to integrate a State Transition Function (STF) with a Data Availability (DA) layer and a zkVM to create a full zk-rollup.
+This demo shows how to integrate a State Transition Function (STF) with a Data Availability (DA) layer. zk-rollup.
 The code in this repository corresponds to running a full-node of the rollup, which executes every transaction.